The challenge of failing test cases

 - No video will be created (default)

 Likewise, there are three options for where recording occurs:

 - Record locally on the machine where you are running Ranorex Studio

 There are also settings for the quality and file size for the created videos:

 - Change the bitrate of videos

 - Change the framerate of videos

-- Additionally, you can define the screen where the video should be generated.
-Automatically the video will be recorded from the screen the mouse is positioned at.
+You can define the screen where the video should be generated.
+The video will automatically be recorded from the screen where the mouse is positioned.

 If you want to learn more about this exciting feature please refer to the accompanying user guide section, Ranorex standard reporting, where you will find more detailed information.